alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 All five switches need to be configured to sync time from Ubuntu-Infra-Server.
 We are setting the minpoll and maxpoll options to poll more frequently to help reduce the clock offset in the lab environment.

-**IMPORTANT NOTE:** The virtual Cisco IOSvL2 switches in GNS3 have a known clock drift issue.
-The switch clock will drift too quickly to maintain synchronization with NTP.
-This is a GNS3 virtualization issue and will not reflect real network behavior.
-On physical switches NTP would synchronize correctly.
-The NTP configuration is correct and the server is working, we saw this by confirming the Ubuntu-Admin-PC syncing from the Ubuntu-Infra-Server.
-This switch NTP configuration demonstrates the correct switch configuration in a company environment, even though full synchronization will not be achieved on the switches in this virtual environment.
-I tried troubleshooting this issue for a while and could not find a fix.

 ### L3-Multilayer-SW1
 ```